 LDS Camp's aquatics program is second-to-none, offering 18 different merit badges, awards, and classes.
 All classes are taught in or on the pond, or on the nearby Delaware River.
 The program is staffed by certified and experienced adults and older youth from the troops served by the camp, almost all of whom received their first lifeguard training at LDS Camp.
 Scouts and adults with prior training interested in serving on the aquatics staff will please contact the Aquatics Director.
 Those without any prior experience: enroll in BSA Lifeguard.
 Adults may enroll by contacting the Aquatics Director.

 Many program areas, including the waterfront, shooting ranges, main office, and first aid station are staffed by nationally-trained adult volunteers from the troops served by the camp.
 Many of these attended LDS Camp themselves as youth, and return each year to serve and teach the youth.

 The Church's annual youth theme is an integral part of special programs and firesides at LDS Camp.
-Learn more about the 2018 Youth Theme: Peace in Christ
+Learn more about the 2019 Youth Theme.

 Scouts are encouraged to bring materials to camp to fulfill requirements toward their Duty to God.